 So why the term 50/50?

-The reason it’s called the 50/50 rule is that a lawyer can not deduct more than 50% from a clients compensation.
-For example, if you were awarded $50,000 in compensation for your accident and injuries after outlays such as medical bills have been deducted, but your lawyer’s fees amounted to $33,095, they would only be able to recover $25,000.
+The reason it’s called the 50/50 rule is that a law firm can not deduct more than 50% from a clients compensation.
+For example, if you were awarded $50,000 in compensation for your accident and injuries after outlays such as medical bills have been deducted, but your law firms fees amounted to $33,095, they would only be able to recover $25,000.
 This means that you would keep $25,000 in compensation instead of being ending up with just $19,905.

 Technically these types of capital advances aren’t actually considered loans because the advance is conditional in nature and is only to be repaid by the plaintiff following a successful claim for compensation.
 There are many different names for this type of funding, including legal financing, litigation financing, professional funding, settlement funding, third-party funding, legal funding, lawsuit loans and, litigation funding.

-Regardless of what name your lawyer has given to such advance when presenting the idea to you, this is how they work.
+Regardless of what name has been given to such advance by the law firm presenting the idea to you, this is how they work.

 Although that may sound simple enough, litigation loan contracts can be complex and confusing to the untrained eye.
 The legal financing industry is also unregulated in many parts of the world.
 This can means that the final amount you receive after the loan has been deducted can be much less than you expected.
 Litigation lending is a breeding ground for predatory lenders because of the large amounts of money involved in personal injury cases.
 To make things worse, funding companies also offer lawyers huge incentives in the form of kickbacks and commissions for them to persuade their clients to accept these types of deals.